bughoho/miniflux-ai/README.md

 # miniflux-ai

-This project is a deep modification of[Qetesh/miniflux-ai](https://github.com/Qetesh/miniflux-ai),
+This project is a deep modification of [Qetesh/miniflux-ai](https://github.com/Qetesh/miniflux-ai),

 The main modifications are as follows: